Mosamorphing/WTF-React/09_Hooks/readme.md

 }, [id, something, anotherThing, anotherExtraThing]);
 ```

 Before we move on from useEffect, there's a concept here that needs to be learnt, and it is called the cleanup function.
 The cleanup function in React's useEffect hook is used to stop side effects that no longer need to be executed before a component is unmounted.
-This is done in order to prevent memory leaks and ensure that the component's behavior is consistent and predictable.
+This is done to prevent memory leaks and ensure that the component's behavior is consistent and predictable.
 Here's a sample usage of the cleanup function.

 ```javascript
 import { useState, useEffect } from "react";